wisam-m/WhistleBlower/README.md

 ## Project Description

-This is an online social web platform where user can create, signup and login to make post about this work places.
-User can create story and post about their work, to share their experience with the their own respective community.
-User who are not login can browse posts and comments, for those that are logged in can create post and comments.
-There is also this verification step where user can take a picture of their ID (eg: UofT student Card), and following the step step of taking a selfie, We would then compare the two image and check for similarity, which then verify the user identity relative to the associated work/education environment.
-Verified would then be able to share post along with their specified tags, tags that are verified by our platform.
+This is an online social web platform where users can create, sign up, and log in to make posts about their workplaces.
+Users can create stories and post about their work to share their experiences with their respective communities.
+Users who are not logged in can browse posts and comments, while those who are logged in can create posts and comments.
+There is also a verification step where users can take a picture of their ID (e.g., UofT student card) and follow the steps to take a selfie.
+The system then compares the two images to check for similarity, which verifies the user's identity relative to the associated work or education environment.
+Verified users can then share posts along with their specified tags, which are verified by the platform.

 ## Development

-We start out by picking the MERNG Stack, Mongo, Express, React and Node.
-Since Graphql was incorporated in our design as well, we did some research on design and code practice the first few weeks.
-When creating our backend we follow setting and naming conventions, such that each Model has its own file (type, mutation, query, resolver, Db) with both mongodb and graphql.
-On the Frontend we used React same with the backend we followed convention by creating components so it could be used from other pages when necessary, api and actions to handle CRUD, Create, Read, Update and Delete.
-React router is used for our app's routing.
-Node Express with sessions and cookies are used to authenticate users.
-When a user first signs up, their passwords are stored as salted hash in our MongoDB database and this is used to authenticate using bcrypt.
-Google Cloud Vision and AWS Rekognition to identify a user's organization from their ID and verify it is their own ID.
-This is done in two parts, logo detection by Vision and identity verification by Rekognition.
-Two photos of the user are obtained using their webcam through React Webcam, this image is stored as base64 and sent to the backend which forwards it to AWS and Google to get a response.
+Uses MERNG (Mongo, Express, React, Node & GraphQL).
+APIs and actions are implemented to handle CRUD operations (Create, Read, Update, Delete).
+React Router is used for the app's routing.
+Node Express with sessions and cookies is utilized for user authentication.
+When a user first signs up, their passwords are stored as salted hashes in the MongoDB database, and this is used for authentication using bcrypt.
+Google Cloud Vision and AWS Rekognition are used to identify a user's organization from their ID and verify that it belongs to them.
+This is done in two parts: logo detection by Vision and identity verification by Rekognition.
+Two photos of the user are captured using their webcam through React Webcam.
+The image is stored as base64 and sent to the backend, which then forwards it to AWS and Google to obtain a response.

 ## Deployment

-We have two separate applications, a React Frontend and a Node backend, both of which are containerized with Docker.
-We use GitLab for CI/CD which mirrors our GitHub repository for any commits, then runs a script which builds the container image and runs it on the VM.
+The project consists of two separate applications: a React frontend and a Node backend, both of which are containerized with Docker.
+GitLab is used for CI/CD, which mirrors the GitHub repository for any commits and then runs a script to build the container image and run it on the VM.
 The VM is an Ubuntu server hosted on DigitalOcean.
-We used two VMs, one for the frontend and one for the backend as it will be easier to scale.
-We use Cloud MongoDB for our database.
+Two VMs are used, one for the frontend and one for the backend to make scaling easier.
+Cloud MongoDB is used for the database.

 ## Maintenance

-We use GitLab for monitoring our applications which notifies us if a build failed in the CI/CD pipeline so we can roll back to a previous version build which are also saved.
-It saves logs if errors happen in our build so that we can fix them.
-It can also show us the health of our application by viewing metrics such as memory and processor usage.
+GitLab is used to monitor the applications, which notifies the team if a build fails in the CI/CD pipeline so that they can roll back to a previous version (which are also saved).
+It saves logs when errors occur in the builds so that they can be fixed.
+It can also show the health of the application by displaying metrics such as memory and processor usage.

-We test our functionality thoroughly to make sure functionality is on par.
-We incorporate codes, such that if there are functionality issues when a new feature is added we can identify the source of the bug efficiently.
-Although, it's frustrating to mention deployment had shown to be an unsuspected hurdle.

 ## Challenges